 I have a "magic clock" in my house that points to where I am.
 "Home," "Work" and "Traveling" are based on my GPS location.
 The others are based on Foursquare checkins.

 Nearly every post on my website is geotagged based on where I am when I posted it.
 When the device I use to create the post doesn't have a source of location, my website looks up my location from the GPS tracker and uses that location for the post.
 This is also used to set the correct timezone for each post.

 I don't have a GPS logger in my digital camera, so my photos don't have location data in them.
 When I upload them to my photo archive, I query my GPS logs to find out where I was when I took the photo.

 How it Works

 Over the years, I've gone through a few iterations of the software and hardware that makes this work.
-Here is my current setup, as of approximately 2014.
+Here is my current setup, running since 2014.

 - An iPhone running my own GPS Logger application.
 The application is ugly, but it's the only one that behaves exactly how I want.

 - A server-side API, Compass, which receives GPS logs from the iPhone and stores the data on disk.
 This also provides an API that various other systems can query.